Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Zero Dark Thirty can be found here.

 'Zero Dark Thirty' is military slang for an unspecified time in the early hours of the morning before dawn.
-The relevance of this term to the film is that the raid on Osama bin Laden's quarters was executed between midnight and two o'clock in the morning on May 2, 2011.
+The relevance of this term to the film is that the raid on Osama bin Laden's quarters was executed between midnight and 2 AM on May 2, 2011.

 Because the house was less than a mile from the Pakistani military academy, Pakistan's equivalent of Sandhurst/West Point.
 Therefore military helicopter flights overhead were not necessarily unusual, they could have put it down to an army night exercise.